typhonjs-fvtt-scratch/demo-rollup-module/README.md

 for local testing.
 Make sure to restart Foundry the first time deploying locally.
 Of course when you start on your own module replace `demo-rollup-module` with the name of the module you are developing.
 <p></p>
+Do reference the essential Foundry <a target=”_blank” href="https://foundryvtt.com/article/module-development/">module development article</a>.
+Also reference the <a target=”_blank” href="https://foundryvtt.com/api/">Foundry client API docs</a>.
+Ultimately you need to get familiar with `foundry.js` which is the core client code your module runs in and the interactions with your chosen game system such as <a target=”_blank” href="https://gitlab.com/foundrynet/dnd5e">D&D5e</a>, but there are many others being developed as well.
+You can find the `foundry.js` file in the `./FoundryVTT/resources/app/public/scripts` directory under your main Foundry installation.
+If you think you have found a bug or just have an idea for a useful feature enhancement to the core Foundry code open an
+<a target=”_blank” href="https://gitlab.com/foundrynet/foundryvtt/-/issues">issue on the main tracker</a>.
+<p></p>
-The description above doesn't cover all the details, so you are left up to your own to explore the repo.
+The description above doesn't cover all the details for Foundry development and using this repo as a starter project, so you are left up to your own to explore the repo for now.
 The comments in the code and configuration files should provide insight.
 This is the essential build & development process for all my "TyphonJS FVTT" modules forthcoming.
 Best of luck and I hope you enjoy developing for Foundry with Rollup too.
 I will provide more details in time, but feel free to reach out on Discord (MLeahy#4299) or post an issue in this repo.
+Drop by
-Drop by <a target=”_blank” href="https://discord.gg/47ndUBqxC4">The League of Extraordinary Foundry developers</a> or the main Foundry VTT Discord servers too!
+<a target=”_blank” href="https://discord.gg/47ndUBqxC4">The League of Extraordinary Foundry developers</a> and the main
+<a target=”_blank” href="https://discord.gg/foundryvtt">Foundry VTT Discord</a> servers too!
 </td>
 </tr>
 </table>